Skilled Independent SC189 (New Zealand stream) visa

-Unlike other skilled visas, there is no age limit for the NZ stream of the 189 visa.
-The age limit for the subclass 189 visa will otherwise reduce to 45 from 1 July 2017, and will be reducing to 45 for permanent employer sponsored visas by March 2018 so this is a significant advantage for older applicants.
+Unlike other skilled visas, there is no age limit for the NZ citizens stream of the 189 visa.
+The age limit for the main Skilled Independent subclass 189 visa and permanent employer sponsored visas is now 45 years, so this is a significant advantage for older applicants.

 Including Family Members